vijaiinuk/TradeAdapterRS/README.txt

 --------------
 - Used Guava Collections for caching the responses.
 - Statistics of number of requests/per minute will be logged in the application log file. (with file name TradeService.log where you run the standalone jar)

+Any questions, please feel free to call/mail me.  :)